Dandenong Market Frequently Asked Questions ( FAQs )

 Are dogs allowed at the Market?

 Dogs are not allowed at the Market, with the exception of guide and assistance dogs.
+This includes festivals and events where food stalls are out on the Terrace.

 Is smoking allowed in the Market?